The U.S. fired 25% of its THAAD stockpile in 12 days. With Epic Fury underway, what the interceptor math reveals about empire’s industrial limits.

 The Contradiction: Capitalism and War Production

-The draft framing is correct: there is a genuine structural contradiction between the logic of late capitalism and the material requirements of sustained military power.
+There is a genuine structural contradiction between the logic of late capitalism and the material requirements of sustained military power.
 But it is worth stating precisely.

 The contradiction is not simply that capitalism is inefficient.
 In narrow terms, the peacetime defense industrial base is highly efficient — consolidated suppliers, stable contracts, optimized production runs, strong margins for major primes.
 What it cannot do is hold idle capacity for a contingency that may not arrive for years or decades, because idle capacity destroys quarterly earnings.
 Maintaining a factory capable of surging THAAD production from 96 to 400 interceptors a year requires that factory to be underutilized in peacetime.
 Underutilized assets do not produce returns.
 They are cut.

-The state is now attempting to bridge this gap through what the draft accurately calls military Keynesianism.
-The Pentagon signed a $2B contract to accelerate THAAD production.
-The Defense Department announced deals to triple Patriot production to 2,000 per year and grow THAAD output fourfold.
-Congress approved $6 billion to expand artillery production and modernize factories.
-The Army is investing $742 million to increase HIMARS production.
+This is not a failure of corporate planning.
+It is capitalism functioning as designed, applied to an industrial base that empire requires to behave differently.
+The state is now attempting to bridge this gap.
+Pentagon’s THAAD contract — a $2B deal to accelerate production.
+Production expansion announced — tripling Patriot to 2,000 per year and growing THAAD output fourfold.
+Congress artillery funding — $6 billion to expand production and modernize factories.
+HIMARS production investment — $742 million to increase output.
 Public funds de-risk private investment; government guarantees justify capital expenditures; the industrial base expands under national security cover.

 The Bottom Line